AshWang623/portfolio/final_project_2.md

 Since I am a Millennial myself, my approach to identifying representative individuals to interview is screening from my own social circle.
 These are my screening criteria:

-  How often do they buy new clothes
+  Whether they often buy new clothes for fashion

   Whether they consider the environmental impact when making purchasing decisions